essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 @[13-17](F# gives you ways to deal with both representation of Credentials)

 +++
-Sum types is supported by many languages already : OCaml, TypeScript, Rust, Scala, Haskell ...
+Sum type is not new : SML, OCaml, TypeScript, Rust, Scala, Haskell ...

 ---